wshon/madedit-mod/README.txt

   FontWidth.dat is Cache of Font-Width-Data, it can speed-up MadEdit a lot.

   * Download dictionary at http://archive.services.openoffice.org/pub/mirror/OpenOffice.org/contrib/dictionaries/
-  * Use MadEdit-Mod in other applications like CPPCheck, Visual Studio, madedit %f*lineNum
+  * Use MadEdit-Mod with other applications like CPPCheck, Visual Studio, try 'madedit %f*lineNum'

 Feature/issues to be released in next release: